ga4gh/ga4gh-schemas/doc/source/introduction.rst

 Here, data means both the request ('send me RNASeq for gene X in sample Y') and the response (the BAM file).
 Apache Avro only sends data in
 :ref:`json` or Binary Avro format, so requests and responses must be converted into one of those formats.

+For more details on AVRO, see :ref:`avro`

+For more details on JSON, see :ref:`json`

 -----------------------
 How to use Avro schemas
 -----------------------